Academic Program

 Creative Writing

 What does it feel like to make things up that exist only because we imagine them?
-How does the act of writing alter how we understand ourselves and the greater world?
-How do we revise our work?
-We will read, discuss, and emulate the craft of other writers as we try our own hand at creative fiction, creative nonfiction, and more.
-Shorter writing practices earlier in the course help students warm up for the substantial final project which they will design to reflect their individualized interests within their chosen genre.
+How does the act of writing alter how we understand ourselves and the world?
+How do we establish subtleties of character, choose expressive narrative framings, build worlds, play with pacing, enjoy and employ unexpected figurative language, use and break conventions of storytelling?
+Students will read, discuss and emulate the craft of other writers as they try their own hands at creative fiction, creative nonfiction, and more.
+Flow prompts and shorter writing practices earlier in the course help students to warm up for the more substantial final project.
 Students will attend a public reading and will send some of their work out into the world.

 Film Studies